 4. Preview the Leap Word Cards.
-Take a look at Word Card 10.
+Take a look at Word Card 21.
 See the frog?

 We use the frog graphic to indicate high-frequency words that either don't follow the normal rules or that contain phonograms that your student hasn't practiced yet.
 Your student will be "leaping ahead" to learn these words as sight words.

-There are thirty-two Leap Words in Level 2, and the first two are taught in Lesson 2.
+There are thirty-eight Leap Words in Level 4, and the first one is taught in Lesson 4.
 Several techniques will be used to help your student remember these Leap Words: